Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Materials and Methods

 \textbf{Feature importance exploration}.
-As an exploratory extension, we trained separate Random Forest models to predict enhancement-induced changes in individual-level MAE and country-level ATE error relative to baseline, and used SHAP values to characterize feature-level correlates of descriptive and causal reliability disparities.
+As an exploratory extension, we trained separate Random Forest models to predict prompting-induced changes in MAE and ATE error relative to baseline, and used SHAP values to characterize feature-level correlates of statistical realism and treatment-effect accuracy disparities.
 Models were fit at the country-by-outcome-by-method level using country-level characteristics (internet penetration, English proficiency, Gini coefficient), demographic composition (median age, gender ratio, proportion high-SES, proportion left-leaning), and statistical properties of the outcome (true mean, true standard deviation, original MAE) as predictors.
-Thus, the SHAP analysis incorporated all grouping variables used in the inequality analyses, along with additional statistical properties of each outcome.
+This set of predictors covered all grouping variables used in the inequality analyses, along with additional statistical properties of each outcome.
 We then computed SHAP values to quantify each feature’s directional contribution to the predicted change in error relative to baseline, averaging across 100 random seeds to stabilize estimates.